 They are licensed and board certified surgeons, and most are fellowship trained, meaning they have achieved the highest level of training in their specialties.

 Cal Med Physicians and Surgeons is a premier surgical provider group, with approximately 35 licensed and board certified surgeons who have been improving the lives of thousands of Inland Empire residents for more than 30 years.
-The group serves as the main surgical provider (excluding orthopedics) at Arrowhead Regional Medical Center, a 456-bed hospital that is host to a level II trauma center and regional burn center, and provides surgical services at other area hospitals, including Riverside University Health System Medical Center, Desert Regional Medical Center, Community Hospital of San Bernardino and Redlands Community Hospital.
+The group serves as a main surgical provider at Arrowhead Regional Medical Center, a 456-bed hospital that is host to a level II trauma center and regional burn center, and provides surgical services at other area hospitals, including Riverside University Health System Medical Center, Desert Regional Medical Center, Community Hospital of San Bernardino and Redlands Community Hospital.